stan-dev/stanc3/README.markdown

 # A Starting Point for a New Stan Compiler
 This repo contains some initial work on a new compiler for Stan, written in OCaml.
+We gratefully make use on some command line scripting borrowed from Andrej Bauer and Matija Pretnar's PLZoo: http://plzoo.andrej.com/ .

 # To Get Started
 The project has the following prerequisites: